slashid/gate-examples/oauth2-openapi/README.md

 < HTTP/1.1 403 Forbidden

 ```
-The request was forbidden because we lack the correct scope to delete a user.
+The request was forbidden because we lack the correct scope to delete a customer.

 You can customize the `request_token` and `openapi_customers.yaml` files to experiment with different scopes and different enforcement policies!